 The Glass Path and the Visual Culture of Glass: What Does All This Glass “Do” in the World, Anyway?

-GAS 2018 Education Panel, Friday 18 May, Abate Zanetti, Murano.
+GAS 2018 Education Panel, Friday 18 May, Abate Zanetti, Murano

-Word count 1000-1400:

-Initial word count1,755

-now reduced to 1346

-References and Endnotes: Chicago Style

-Dr Jane Cook, chief scientist, Corning Museum of Glass
+Dr Jane Cook, Chief Scientist, Corning Museum of Glass, USA

-Dr Vanessa Cutler, Senior Lecturer in Product Design, University of Chichester
+Dr Vanessa Cutler, Senior Lecturer in Product Design, University of Chichester, UK

-Inge Panneels, Senior Lecturer, University of Sunderland, National Glass Centre, artist and academic (UK)
+Inge Panneels, Senior Lecturer, University of Sunderland at National Glass Centre, UK

-moderated by Dr Jeffrey Sarmiento

-According to her Linked-In profile, she is Senior Lecturer in Product Design, University at Chichester.

-Jane Cook remains Chief Scientist at Corning Museum of Glass (as opposed to Corning Inc where she was prior to that)
+Moderated by Dr Jeffrey Sarmiento, Reader in Glass, University of Sunderland at National Glass Centre, UK

 Glass has fundamentally changed our cultural landscape over the last one hundred years.
 Yet, the aesthetic qualities of glass have predominantly been the preserve of designers, makers and artists and its discourse mostly limited to the field of art history.
 Collaborative creative thinking in the fields of art, technology and science has yielded a synergy that transcends the fields.
 We are led down the “glass path” by the questions of how glass science and technology have contributed to the visual culture of society, and how glass has influenced how we perceive culture.
 We hope that this will be the opening of sustained dialogue around the idea of genuine collaborations as a means of being better equipped for future challenges.
 This discussion is rooted in an exchange of ideas among the three panelists at Glass Reflections, the 2015 Society of Glass Technology conference, in Cambridge, UK.

 A brief history of glass as a material which has profoundly shaped Western science, will not only glass put glass in a historical context but also explain how it has fundamentally shaped how we “see”.
-Glass technology played a critical role in the development of western civilisation, and the development of western science in particular.
+Glass technology played a critical role in the development of western civilization, and the development of western science in particular.
 Alan Macfarlane & Gerry Martin (2002) argue that the use and knowledge of glass through experienced glassmakers led to the hegemony of western science over China, whose scientific knowledge at one time far exceeded the West.
 Glass is inert.
 Its resistance to temperature and corrosion led to its use in alchemy and then chemistry as the choice material for laboratory equipment.
 Most importantly, its transparency made it the prime material for observation; as used in the barometer, thermometer, and vacuum jar.
 Observation is a key tenet of modern science.
 Inge Panneels choose the word “modern” carefully.
 The modern period started in the early 16th century, and there is still critical debate on whether we are currently in the postmodern era or not.
 The optical quality of glass to refract and magnify drove the invention of lenses, microscope, telescope, and the photographic camera.
 Photography itself became a key part of a new type of telescopes, recording images from space onto light-sensitive plates.
 This negated the need for human eyes scanning the sky, which are prone to being tired or simply missing things in a blink.
 Glass thus played a critical role in allowing us to see beyond our human limitations.
 Learning to see is both a neurologically learned cognitive process and also a socially and culturally defined ability.
 How we see and what we see, is thus worthy of further critical examination.